ManuelLuRa/EbookReader/README.md

 From now, the application is not running.
 Some problems have been detected:

   1. Auth token was not re-established to DropBox Api object after the application's first startup, making DropBox datasource give an exception.
-  2. When token is OK (on first startup) DropBox datasource sends a "Bad Request" message and creates an Exception.
+  2. When token is OK (on first startup) DropBox datasource sends a "Bad Request" message and creates an Exception when I ask for metadata.
 I don't know why this happens.
 I think DropBox Api object is Ok.
 I'm not sure if the path I used is correct.

 Future improvements:
   1. Solve bugs